Anxiety disorder: Panic disorder

-With panic disorder, a person has brief attacks of intense terror and apprehension, often marked by trembling, shaking, confusion, dizziness, nausea, and/or difficulty breathing.
-These panic attacks, defined by the APA as fear or discomfort that abruptly arises and peaks in less than ten minutes, can last for several hours.
-Attacks can be triggered by stress, irrational thoughts, general fear or fear of the unknown, or even exercise.
-However, sometimes the trigger is unclear and the attacks can arise without warning.
+With panic disorder, a person has brief attacks of intense terror and apprehension, often marked by trembling, shaking, confusion, dizziness, or difficulty breathing.
+These panic attacks are defined by the APA as fear or discomfort that abruptly arises and peaks in less than ten minutes but can last for several hours.
+Attacks can be triggered by stress, irrational thoughts, general fear, fear of the unknown, or even when engaging in exercise.
+However, sometimes the trigger is unclear, and attacks can arise without warning.
 To help prevent an attack, one can avoid the trigger.
 This can mean avoiding places, people, types of behaviors, or certain situations that have been known to cause a panic attack.
 This being said, not all attacks can be prevented.

-In addition to recurrent unexpected panic attacks, a diagnosis of panic disorder requires that said attacks have chronic consequences: either worry over the attacks' potential implications, persistent fear of future attacks, or significant changes in behavior related to the attacks.
-As such, those with panic disorder experience symptoms even outside specific panic episodes.
+In addition to recurrent and unexpected panic attacks, a diagnosis of panic disorder requires that said attacks have chronic consequences: either worry over the attacks' potential implications, persistent fear of future attacks, or significant changes in behavior related to the attacks.
+As such, those with panic disorder experience symptoms even outside of specific panic episodes.
 Often, normal changes in heartbeat are noticed, leading them to think something is wrong with their heart or they are about to have another panic attack.
 In some cases, a heightened awareness (hypervigilance) of body functioning occurs during panic attacks, wherein any perceived physiological change is interpreted as a possible life-threatening illness (i.e., extreme hypochondriasis).

+Panic disorder is commonly comorbid with anxiety due to the consistent fight or flight response that one's brain is being put under at such a high repetitive rate.
+Another one of the very big leading causes of someone developing a panic disorder has a lot to do with one's childhood.
+The article provides knowledge on a positive trend in children who experience abuse and have low self-esteem to later on develop disorders such as generalized anxiety disorder and panic disorder.

 Agoraphobia

-Agoraphobia is the specific anxiety about being in a place or situation where escape is difficult or embarrassing or where help may be unavailable.
+Agoraphobia is a specific anxiety disorder wherein an individual is afraid of being in a place or situation where escape is difficult or embarrassing or where help may be unavailable.
 Agoraphobia is strongly linked with panic disorder and is often precipitated by the fear of having a panic attack.
 A common manifestation involves needing to be in constant view of a door or other escape route.
 In addition to the fears themselves, the term agoraphobia is often used to refer to avoidance behaviors that individuals often develop.
 For example, following a panic attack while driving, someone with agoraphobia may develop anxiety over driving and will therefore avoid driving.
 These avoidance behaviors can have serious consequences and often reinforce the fear they are caused by.
 In a severe case of agoraphobia, the person may never leave their home.